Bill Kitchen (inventor)

-William Joel Kitchen (born September 30, 1948) is an American inventor and business executive.
-Kitchen is the Founder and CEO of U.S. ThrillRides, Inc. and Thrillcorp, Inc.
+William Joel Kitchen is an American inventor and business executive.
+He is the founder and CEO of U.S. ThrillRides, Inc. and Thrillcorp, Inc.

 Career

 Kitchen has a background in electrical engineering and initially put it to use in radio broadcasting before shifting his interests to skydiving and thrill seeking in 1990.
 He developed a thrill ride company, Sky Fun 1, Inc. with Ken Bird in 1992.
 Beginning with the resulting "Skycoaster", he continued to develop and sell thrill ride industry concepts through patents including the iFly indoor skydiving wind tunnel, Unicoaster circular ride (operating as Brain Surge), and Polercoaster vertical roller coaster tower ride.
 In 2015 he founded Thrillcorp, Inc. with longtime business partners Micheal Kitchen and David Gust in order to play a larger role in the physical development and applications of their ride concepts.

 Inventions

 Skycoaster

 In 1990 Kitchen completed his first skydive and developed an interest in high thrill sports.
 This led to the founding of Sky Fun 1, Inc. by Kitchen along with Ken Bird in 1992.
 While they initially offered traditional bungee jumping from a crane, their focus was to develop an idea Kitchen had for a safer alternative to bungee jumping that could be easily installed in amusement parks.
 In March 2011 Kitchen told the Orlando Sentinel: "I drew on a dinner napkin a picture of a ride which I thought would simulate skydiving without having to jump out of a perfectly good airplane."
 Kitchen and Bird subsequently filed the initial patent for this ride on August 19, 1992 and the first "Skycoaster" was permanently installed at Kennywood Park in Pittsburgh (West Mifflin), Pennsylvania that year.
 In 1998, Kitchen licensed his Skycoaster patents to another company in order to focus full-time on his developing a wind tunnel invention.